CrypMart/ZA-project/README.md

 ## Not only a new social network
 ================

-ZA uses some digital encryption and blockchain technology to digitize your social reations and leverages up your ability on getting something to resolve, managed your digital social reation assets to create a valuable ,decentralized pepole's network.
+ZA uses some digital encryption and blockchain technology to digitize your social reations and leverages up your ability on getting something to resolve, managed your digital social relation assets to create a valuable ,decentralized pepole's network.

 To learn more about ZA, please read the [White Paper](http://docs.za.link/en-us/index.html)|[白皮书](http://docs.za.link/zh-cn/index.html).